Exact algorithms for $L^1$-TV regularization of real-valued or circle-valued signals: Reduction of the search space

-As second case we consider the situation where $I$ is no boundary interval, and where $x_{l-1}$ is smaller and $x_{r+1}$ is greater than $a.$ (Again, the case $x_{l-1}>a>x_{r+1}$ is dealt with by symmetry.)
+As second case we consider the situation where $I$ is not a boundary interval, and where $x_{l-1}$ is smaller and $x_{r+1}$ is greater than $a.$ (Again, the case $x_{l-1}>a>x_{r+1}$ is dealt with by symmetry.)
 Since replacing $a$ by any value in $[x_{l-1}, x_{r+1}]$ does not change the total variation penalty, we only need to look at the approximation error.
 This amounts to setting $a'$ equal to a (weighted) median of $y_{l}, \ldots, y_r.$ Note that there exists a (weighted) median that it is contained in $\{y_{l}, \ldots, y_r\} \subset V.$ We use such a median in $V$ to define $a'.$ Hence, also in this case, $|\Ic|$ decreases by one.

-Let us eventually consider the third case where the interval is located at the boundary.
+Finally, we consider the third case where the interval is located at the boundary.
 If either $1 \in I$ or $N \in I$ then we proceed analogously to the first case.
 The relevant difference is that we let $a'$ equal its greater nearest neighbor $b^+$ if $W^- + \alpha < W^+$ (instead of $W^- + 2\alpha < W^+$).
 If the interval touches both boundaries, i.e., if $I = \{1,\ldots,N\},$ we proceed as in the second case, which is setting $a'$ to be a (weighted) median $y$ which is contained in $V.$

 We repeat the above procedure until $|\Ic| = 0$ which implies that the final result $x'$ is contained in $V^N.$ By construction, the functional value $T_{\alpha;y}(x')$ is not exceeding the functional value of $x,$ since all intermediately constructed $\bar x$ do so.
 This completes the proof. \end{proof}